-I am currently Lead Counsel in several complex class actions, and was on the Lead Counsel team in the bellwether ICO case In re Tezos Securities Litigation.
+I am frequently Lead Counsel in complex class actions, and was on the Lead Counsel team in the bellwether ICO case In re Tezos Securities Litigation.
 Before it was settled for $25 million, Tezos was on track to be the first case to determine whether an ICO was a securities offering that must be registered with the SEC.
 I was lead counsel in two other ICO cases with approved settlements of $24 million.
 At the final approval hearing in Shomroni v.
 Fei Labs, the court said “this has been really an extraordinarily well-documented and sophisticated settlement… the adequacy of settlement consideration here, from any measure, has to be viewed as far beyond the fair, reasonable, and adequate standard that we typically apply in class actions.”

 As defense counsel, I have obtained prompt dismissal in several complex class actions.
 One case was dismissed – not settled – a mere 73 days after I was retained by the defendant.